levinzonr/jetpack-compose-ui-arch-plugin/README.md

 ### Compose UI Arch Live Templates
 Currently, has only one template, that operates similar to the New Component Dialog
-- `compon` -> Creates new Compose UI Component  with the `Modifier` as the parameter and a Preview
+- `compon` -> Creates new Compose UI Component  with the `Modifier` as the parameter and a Preview\
+- `ppp` -> Creates a new PreviewParameterProvider setup

 ## New Component Dialog